NathanDunning/Visualising-Transport-Networks/M1_Requirements/project_requirement.md

 **Preconditions:**
-* 	There are different sources of data stored locally **Post-Conditions:**
+* 	There are different sources of data stored locally

+**Post-Conditions:**
+* The user sees a different view on the graphical user interface

 **Normal-Flow:**
 1. The user will indicate that they want to change the view of the map by clicking the designated ‘change map’ icon
 2. The system will display a dropdown menu containing the list of map views the user can choose from
 3. The user selects the new map view by clicking on the on the items on the dropdown menu
 4. The system will read data from that corresponding map view, stored locally, and display it on the graphical user interface

-**Alterate Flow:**
+**Alternate Flow:**
 3. There is no data stored locally about that type of data
-  a.
-The system will display one item in the dropdown menu
+    1. The system will display one item in the dropdown menu
-  b.
-The user will be unable to change map view
+    2. The user will be unable to change map view

 #### Change zoom<br>
 **Actors:**
 * 	Client
 * 	System

 **Triggers:**
 * 	The user indicates they want to change zoom by scrolling their mouse wheel
-* 	The user indicated they want to change zoom by adjusting the zoom slider **Preconditions:**
+* 	The user indicated they want to change zoom by adjusting the zoom slider

+**Preconditions:**
-* 	The user is not already fully zoomed in or out **Post-Conditions:**
+* 	The user is not already fully zoomed in or out

-* 	The user will see a map with different zoom **Normal-Flow:**
+**Post-Conditions:**
+* 	None

+**Normal-Flow:**
 1. The user will indicate that they want to change zoom by scrolling their mouse wheel or changing the slider
-2. The system will change zoom by a fixed amount and redisplay to the graphical user interface **Alterate Flow:**
+2. The system will change zoom by a fixed amount and redisplay to the graphical user interface

+**Alternate Flow:**

 2. The user is already fully zoomed in one direction
-  a.
-The system re* display at the max/min zoom
+    1. The system re-display at the max/min zoom

 #### Change scale<br>
-Changing scale will work the same as the zoom function however, the only trigger will be the scale slider.
+**Actors:**
+* 	Client
+* 	System

+**Triggers:**
+* 	The user indicated they want to change scale by adjusting the scale slider

+**Preconditions:**
+* 	None

+**Post-Conditions:**
+* 	None

+**Normal-Flow:**
+1. The user will indicate that they want to change scale by changing the scale slider
+2. The system will change scale along the legend on the right side of the screen
+3. The system will change colours of zone corresponding to the legend

 ### 3.3 Usability Requirements